ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Related Work

-Existing request scheduling methods typically map request attributes, such as request length, SLO capability and online/offline nature, into priorities.
-Some methods~\cite{fastserve, learning_to_rank, TetriInfer, prefillonly} treat shorter requests as higher priority, leveraging a scheduling strategy based on the Shortest Job First (SJF) principle.
-For instance, FastServe~\cite{fastserve} introduces an enhanced multi-level priority queue, which dispatches incoming requests into different queue levels based on their prefill execution time.
-Studies~\cite{tang2025scorpio, hyperflexis, slos_serve} address multi-SLO scenarios by treating requests with tighter SLOs as higher priority.
-However, this scenario represents a subset of our context, as our approach not only accommodates heterogeneous request SLOs but also incorporates the priority of the client.
-Recent works~\cite{wang2025echo, bros, sun2025hygen} have proposed co-location scheduling for online and offline requests, typically prioritizing online requests as high-priority and offline requests as low-priority.
+\textbf{Priority-related Request Scheduling.} Recent schedulers often derive priority from request attributes such as length~\cite{fastserve}, SLO capability~\cite{liao2026laser,li2025adaserve}, or online/offline type~\cite{bros}.
+Some methods~\cite{fastserve, learning_to_rank, TetriInfer, prefillonly} prioritize short requests.
+Studies~\cite{tang2025scorpio, slos_serve, zhu2025polyserve} handle multi-SLO workloads by giving tighter-SLO requests higher priority, which covers only part of our setting.
+Works on online/offline co-location~\cite{wang2025echo, bros, sun2025hygen} typically prioritize online requests and treat offline traffic as best-effort.
 They generally disregard the latency requirements of offline requests, making them unsuitable for direct application in our scenario.
-None of the aforementioned methods explicitly consider the inherent priority differences among online clients sending the requests.
+None explicitly model inherent priority differences among online clients.
 Llumnix~\cite{sun2024llumnix} allocates more reserved memory space for high-priority requests.
 VTC~\cite{vtc} is a fairness-oriented scheduling algorithm.
 Its extension, Weighted VTC, introduces priority-specific weights to ensure that the ratio of processed tokens aligns with requests' priorities.
-However, relying solely on static token quotas or memory reservation cannot explicitly guarantee latency requirements of high-priority requests.
+However, memory reservation or static token quotas alone cannot explicitly guarantee latency for high-priority traffic.